ctlong12/DataStructures-Algorithms/README.md

 ### AVL Tree Rotations

-The purpose of this program is to simulate the rotations of a AVL tree.
+The purpose of this program is to write the methods to perform rotations on a AVL tree.

 </br>

 ### The Selection Problem Using Binary Heaps

-Similar to Homework one, this program consists of two different ways to solve the famous selection problem.
+Similar to the first assignment, this program consists of two ways to solve the famous selection problem.
 Unlike Homework One, we will be solving this using a priority queue and recording the time it took.

 </br>

 ### The Complexity of Sorting Algorithms

-The purpose of this program is to run different sorting algorithms on arrays of different sizes.
+The purpose of this program is to run different sorting algorithms on arrays of all different sizes.
 We are able to time each one of these algorithms and determine their overall speed.
+We draw conclusions about their complexity based on a their graph.